woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-business-investment-offer-patience/en/2025-12-29-business-investment-offer-patience.md

 Business is active.
 Even when the market shows no interest in me, I must constantly throw 'jabs' at the market.
 These jabs are **offers**.

+An entrepreneur once said something that comes to mind: "Don't beg customers to 'please buy.'
+Instead, make them feel 'I'll lose out if I don't buy this.'
+That's a real offer."

 - Good sellers don't beg.
 - They design value so that customers feel **"I'll lose out if I don't buy this"**, making them buy without selling.